kkunapuli/kkunapuli.github.io/_pages/dfs/map_reduce.md

 Dividing up the file happens in the Splitter.
 The Splitter requires three command line arguments, input filename, number of lines in the file and a number 1-4 specifying which processing chain we're starting.
 Because it's java, our command line looks like this: `java -classpath bin/ Splitter $filename $num_lines $i`.
 After the Splitter calculates the range of line numbers, it prints those lines on **stdout**.

-_Wait - I thought we were using pipes to communicate between processes?!?!_ We are - Unix pipes!
+_Wait - I thought we're using pipes to communicate between processes?!?!_ We are - Unix pipes!
 {: .notice-warning}

 Stemmer is up next.
 It reads strings from stdin, cleans it, and prints the result on stdout.
 Why clean the data?
 We're counting unique words.
 Consider the sentences _"Writing is great fun.
 Everyone should try it out and see how much fun writing can be."_ The word "writing" appears both capitalized and lowercase; "fun" appears with and without trailing punctuation.
 We probably don't care how many times [stop words](https://en.wikipedia.org/wiki/Stop_words) such as "is", "it", "and" appear.